Malliavin-Stein Method: a Survey of Recent Developments: Elements of Stein's method for normal approximations

 We recall that the total variation distance, between the laws of two real-valued random variables $F$ and $G$, is defined by

-One has to note that the topology induced by the distance $d_{TV}$ -- on the set of all probability measures on $\R$ -- is stronger than the topology of convergence in distribution; we will often use the following equivalent representation of $d_{TV}$ (see e.g. \cite[p.
+One has to note that the topology induced by the distance $d_{TV}$ -- on the set of all probability measures on $\R$ -- is stronger than the topology of convergence in distribution; one sometimes uses the following equivalent representation of $d_{TV}$ (see e.g. \cite[p.
 213]{n-p-book}):

 The 1-Wasserstein distance $d_W$, between the distributions of two real-valued integrable random variables $F$ and $G$, is given by

 where $ {\rm Lip(K)}$, $K>0$ stands for the class of all Lipschitz mappings $h:\R\to \R$ such that $h$ has a Lipschitz constant $\leq K$.
 As for total variation, the topology induced by $d_{W}$ -- on the set of all probability measures on $\R$ having a finite absolute first moment -- is stronger than the topology of convergence in distribution; it is also interesting to recall the dual representation